 For new or recently edited contacts, Ai Voice will automatically sync across your devices so the next time you search for that name, you’ll have the contact (and any connected integrations) right where you need it.

 Have a favorite contact?
 Tap the contact to view the conversation thread then tap View Profile to display the ability to star them.
 Favorite contacts appear at the top of your Recent list.

 For spam and call blocking, you’ll have the option to:

 Just like your desktop app, voicemails are stored in your Inbox.

 Tap on a voicemail to display options that include:

 And if you’re on the PRO or ENT Ai Voice plan, you’ll automatically see your voicemail transcription right below the audio playback options.

 Ai Voice gives you options to adjust both your inbound caller ID as well as your outbound.
 Let’s take a quick look at both.

 Inbound Caller ID

-Before following these steps, make sure to login to www.dialpad.com
+Before following these steps, make sure to log in to dialpad.com

 Outbound Caller ID